ConnectionMaster/web.eyeo.com/pages/jobs/android-developer.md

 As an Android developer, you will help make our Android projects as powerful and popular as our desktop browser extensions.
 You will work on Adblock Browser as well Adblock Plus for Android.
 You will also have the opportunity to work on any of our other projects, and you can work upstream on related open source projects like AOSP or Firefox for Android.

+Most of our developers work remotely, so can you.
+If you'd prefer an office environment, we'll help you relocate to Cologne, or pay for a coworking space in your vicinity.

 **When applying, include relevant code samples, preferably as open source projects on GitHub, Bitbucket, Google Code, SourceForge or similar sites.**
 Keep in mind that your application won’t be considered if you fail to submit relevant code samples.